 Value investors take into consideration the company rather than the stocks.

-Waiting does not always lead to gains - In some cases owning stocks in a company can lead to gains, but it also can lead to a dead end.
+Waiting does not always lead to gains.
+In some cases, owning stocks in a company can lead to gains, but it can also lead to a dead end.
 Investors can hold stocks for years but never see any returns.

 Value investors can invest in all sectors that may underperform, but it is hard to make that prediction for the future.
-Committing funds to such sectors means a poor diversification of portfolio, which can lead to risks.
+Committing funds to such sectors means a poor diversification of the portfolio, which can lead to risks.

 The following are the pros and cons of Growth investing: